n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.apitemplateio.md

 # APITemplate.io

-The APITemplate.io node allows you to automate work in APITemplate.io, and integrate APITemplate.io with other applications. n8n has built-in support for a wide range of APITemplate.io features, including getting and creating, accounts and PDFs
+The APITemplate.io node allows you to automate work in APITemplate.io, and integrate APITemplate.io with other applications. n8n has built-in support for a wide range of APITemplate.io features, including getting and creating, accounts and PDFs.

 On this page, you'll find a list of operations the APITemplate.io node supports and links to more resources.